 My fiancé, Mitch, and I have been traveling together over 5 years.
 Living and working full-time in Pittsburgh, PA, we travel as much as our vacation days and finances allow.
 We cram each adventure with activities, tours, and experiences to maximize our time.
 We always try to visit to a local brewery and can’t walk by an Irish pub without stopping in for a pint of Guinness.

 We enjoy the outdoors and are avid mini golfers.
 Dumplings are our favorite food group.
-Most nights we cook dinner together and experiment with new flavors and cuisines when we are feeling confident.
+Most nights we cook dinner together and enjoy experimenting with new flavors or cuisines.
 So far most have been successful, except the enchilada incident of 2016.
 We try but cannot keep up with the continuous stream of new restaurants and breweries, concerts, sporting events, festivals, and outdoor events in Pittsburgh.

 Mitch plays on a hockey team and is a born and raised Pittsburgh sports fan.
 Our wedding colors will be black and the Pittsburgh Penguins’ gold.
 I compromised.
-He is a movie buff of all genres.
-I can no longer watch a movie without commenting on the cinematography, transitions, or length of a single shot.
-In addition to his 9-5 job as a Multimedia Production Manager, Mitch does freelance video producing, editing, and directing and if asked nicely, photography.
-(We first met at my friend’s wedding.
-He was the videographer.)
+He is a movie buff of all genres and now I can no longer watch a movie without commenting on the cinematography, transitions, or length of shots.
+In addition to his 9-5 job as a Multimedia Production Manager, Mitch does freelance video producing, editing, directing and if asked nicely, photography.
+(We first met at my friend’s wedding he was filming.)

 The Creation of the Traveling Gingerbread

 In Tokyo, we laughed every time we saw someone talking on their large, animated phone case.
 We had to buy one.
 Having an obsolete IPhone 5, the selection was limited.
 We purchased a gingerbread off a neglected rack in Shinjuku, Tokyo and The Traveling Gingerbread was born.
 You can purchase your own adorable gingerbread friend here!